 chatViewController.didMove(toParent: self)

-// Apply constraints to fill the chatView container
+// Apply constraints to the `chatViewController.view`

 chatViewController.view.translatesAutoresizingMaskIntoConstraints = false